5 Questions To Ask If Your Primary Care Doctor Is Retiring

 You may have been with a traditional primary care doctor for years, maybe even decades, but you can now take this opportunity to consider alternatives to the primary care experience.

-5. Meet potential new doctors before you decide.
+5. Can you meet any potential new doctors before you decide?

 But before you make a choice, see if you can meet them.
 Take a tour of the office.
 Chat with them via video conference.
 Something so that you can gauge whether they’ll be the right fit for you, not for the next 10 weeks, but the next 10 years.